MicrosoftDocs/PlayReady/Docs/Overview/security-level.md

 ---
 author: rolandlefranc
 title: Security Level
-description: The PlayReady Client Security Level is a property of the client (device or application) that defines how robust the client is against unauthorized use. ms.assetid: "352220F0-2566-431E-8CC3-DC649B5E3CF2"
+description: The PlayReady Client Security Level is a property of the Client (device or application) that defines how robust the Client is against unauthorized use. ms.assetid: "352220F0-2566-431E-8CC3-DC649B5E3CF2"
 keywords: security level
 ms.author: rolefran